 Never did I try to cram so much into the weeks leading up to Christmas as I do now as a mom.
-There is a never-ending list of things I have to do, want to do, should be doing.
+There is a endless list of things I have to do, want to do, should be doing.
 Writing Christmas cards.
 Getting thoughtful gifts lined up and perfectly packed.
 Tastefully decorating our home.

 Now that’s already quite a list for just a few weeks.
-But, it’s not like we’re on a full-board, Buttler-assisted, luxury holiday during those weeks.
+But, it’s not like we’re on a full-board, Butler-assisted, luxury holiday during those weeks.
 Laundry still needs to be done.
 Dinners need to be cooked.
 Groceries must be gotten.
 School lunches should be packed.
 Ideally, even the house would get cleaned… some – not a lot.

 Looking at the demands that Christmas season is placing on us, it’s really no surprise at all that many consider this to be the most stressful time of the year.
 So wouldn’t it be nice if someone gave you a break for just 15 minutes?

-Spirit of Christmas in a jar as a small gift
+Christmas in a jar as a small gift

 A hot drink and a candle, a treat and a short story to read.
 These simple components contain everything needed for a moment of self-care during a busy season.
 That is why this DIY gift idea emanates an incredible sense of tranquillity.

-Its simplicity makes it a great little gift for neighbors, teachers, the helpful staff at the doctor’s office, and dear friends.
+Its simplicity makes it a great little thank you gift for neighbors, teachers, the helpful staff at the doctor’s office, and dear friends.
 This DIY gift is fairly inexpensive, quickly put together and comes with neverending options to personalize it.

-Spirit of Christmas in a jar – the essential components
+15 Minutes of Christmas in a jar – the essential components

 I created printables so you can decorate all your components to match, which you can get for free in my VIP area.
 However, it is entirely up to you how much time and effort you want to invest.
 You can keep it really simple with store-bought treats and packaged drinks.
-Or you can go all out and sew a star-shaped tea bag.
+Or you can go all out and hand-sew a star-shaped tea bag.

 #1 Hot drink